bluciam/TDD-workshop/index.md

 ```

 The RSpec matcher `be_valid` verifies that our factory does indeed return a valid object.
+When the models exist prior to writting the test, it
-Given that I had already created my models, once the test was passing, I changed the code to see the test fail, making sure that specific parts of code were indeed being tested.
+is a good practive to make the test fail by changing the code, fix the code to have the test pass.
+This ensures that
+specific parts of code are indeed being tested.

 # Data validations